srand/pam/README.rst

   # Let's build a very commonly used library, zlib.
   zlib = CXXLibrary('zlib')

-  # We add sources to the project by collecting all .c files from the zlib directory.
+  # We add sources to the project by collecting all .c files from the zlib
-  # Sources are automatically paired with matching tools through their file extensions.
+  # directory.
+Sources are automatically paired with matching tools through
-  # If an unconventional file extension is used, a tool may be selected explicitly
+  # their file extensions.
+If an unconventional file extension is used, a tool
-  # with the tool attribute.
-For example, to build as C++ use: tool='.cpp'
+  # may be selected explicitly with the tool attribute.
+For example, to build
+  # C code as C++, add: tool='.cpp'
   zlib.add_sources('zlib', r'.*\.c')

   # Next we add an include path so that the library's headers can be found.